serverlessguy/samples/README.md

 1. [Amazon Athena Query](https://gist.github.com/gadavis2/3bb03e724a4dd27c73af731ff9e68e21) - An example Node.js Lambda function that queries Amazon Athena.
 The example includes using NextToken in a loop to retrieve all of the query results, and the logic to extract the column names and rows from the response.
 1. [UUID to Shard Id](https://gist.github.com/gadavis2/faf3d888a3110409b97bc18a59d7c807) - This function will convert a UUID into an integer which can be used for data sharding.
+1. [Consistent Hashing Function](https://gist.github.com/gadavis2/d75fcbc40e841ccde5b35cde0ca8858a) - This solution uses a hash function to determine the hash ring position for UUID, IPv4, and IPv6.
+It is an example of distributed storage/caching using consistent hashing.

 ## External Links